 Who may participate

-The course is intended for PhD candidates within the biomedical research field (medicine or natural sciences).
-The course is open for all interested candidates but PhD candidates who are supervised at the Department of Biomedicine or belong to the Molecular and Computational Biology Research School (MCB) have priority.
+PhD-candidates in natural sciences or medical sciences.
+The course is intended for PhD-candidates within the biomedical research field.
+PhD-candidates who are supervised at the Department of Biomedicine or belong to the CCBIO or MCB research school have priority.